realtouseef/quranfan/README.md

 # Features😍

-📌 Dua's based on emotions
+- Dua's based on emotions📌
-✨ Dua's available with Urdu and English translations
+- Dua's available with Urdu and English translations✨
-💕 Randomly pick a verse from Al-Qur'an option
+- Randomly pick a verse from Al-Qur'an option💕
-📑 Search for a word from Al-Qur'an
+- Search for a word from Al-Qur'an📑

 ## Technologies Used💪